Ria424/developers-animatesdk-docs/SpriteSheetExporter_object/SpriteSheetExporter11.md

 #### Description

-Read-only property; A boolean value indicating whether the framework specified by the SpriteSheetExporter.layoutFormat property supports trimming extra whitespace from symbol frames when adding them to the sprite sheet.
+Read-only property; `boolean`; A boolean value indicating whether the framework specified by the `SpriteSheetExporter.layoutFormat` property supports trimming extra whitespace from symbol frames when adding them to the sprite sheet.

 #### Example